MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Introduction

-We have three terms in our objective function: (a) the first term $\mathcal{L}_1$ consists of the mean square error (MSE) loss between the embeddings from non-augmented view and augmented views of the same image, which is used for the invariance of embeddings, and additional variation terms that are used for maximization of the variability of the embeddings\footnote{We demonstrate that this term originates from an upper bound on mutual information between these embeddings under corresponding assumptions.}; (b) the second term $\mathcal{L}_{2}$ stands for the distance correlation between the embeddings from the augmented and non-augmented views that complements the first term to capture non-linear relations between the embeddings that go beyond the second order statistics and (c) the third term $\mathcal{L}_{3}$ corresponds to the distance correlation between the embeddings from augmented view and multiple non-learnable image representations.
-As the non-learnable or hand-crafted representations, we have studied various techniques of invariant data representation that are well-known in computer vision and image processing applications.
-The studied hand-crafted features include but are not limited by: ScatNet \cite{oyallon2018scattering} features, local standard deviation (LSD) based \cite{narendra1981real} filters, and histograms of oriented gradients (HOG) \cite{dalal2005histograms}.
-Besides, to demonstrate the flexibility of the proposed method, we have also considered random augmentations of the original images flattened into feature vectors as instances of hand-crafted features.
+We have three loss terms in our objective function: (a) the first term $\mathcal{L}_1$ consists of the mean square error (MSE) loss between the embeddings from the non-augmented view and augmented views of the same image; it is used for the invariance of embeddings, and~we introduce additional variation terms that are used for maximization of the variability of the embeddings (we demonstrate that this term originates from an upper bound on mutual information between these embeddings under corresponding assumptions); (b) the second term $\mathcal{L}_{2}$ stands for the distance correlation between the embeddings from the augmented and non-augmented views that complements the first term to capture non-linear relations between the embeddings; and (c) the third term $\mathcal{L}_{3}$ corresponds to the distance correlation between the embeddings from the augmented view and multiple image representations.
+For~the non-learnable or hand-crafted representations, we have studied various techniques of invariant data representation that are well-known in computer vision and image-processing applications.
+The~studied hand-crafted features include, but are not limited tp, ScatNet~\cite{oyallon2018scattering} features, local standard deviation (LSD)-based~\cite{narendra1981real} filters, and~histograms of oriented gradients (HOG) \cite{dalal2005histograms}.
+Additionally, to~demonstrate the flexibility of the proposed method, we have also considered random augmentations of the original images flattened into feature vectors as instances of hand-crafted features.
+Since distance correlation is shape-agnostic for the features, we are able to combine features of different shapes in the loss functions.
+Also, replacing hand-crafted features with embeddings from pretrained networks is used for model distillation, without~the need to change losses, architecture, or feature~dimensionality.

-\section{\papername: motivation and intuition}
+\section{\papername: Motivation and~Intuition}